Residencies

 Centre[3] – Martha Street Studio Residency Exchange

-Deadline for Applications: June 23, 2023
+Deadline for Applications: August 31, 2024

-Martha Street Studio is excited to announce the 2023 edition of our residency exchange with Centre[3] print studio in Hamilton, Ontario.
-Martha Street Studio will select one artist to engage in a self-directed project with two-weeks of complimentary studio time at Centre[3] between July 1, 2023 and June 31, 2024.
-In addition, the selected artist will receive a $600 artist fee, $600 for materials and additional expenses, and up to three hours of technical assistance.
-Artists must be able to work independently in their chosen medium.
+Martha Street Studio is excited to announce the 2024 edition of our residency exchange with Centre[3] print studio in Hamilton, Ontario.
+Martha Street Studio will select one artist to engage in a self-directed project between September 1, 2024 and March 30, 2025.

 The selected artist will arrange with Centre[3] the timing of the residency.
 Artists are responsible for organizing their own transportation and accommodation.
-If you require more information please contact gallery@printmakers.mb.ca
+If you require more information, please contact gallery@printmakers.mb.ca

 To apply, please submit: